morphic-bio/MorPhiC_bulk_RNAseq/README.md

 ## step3_check_DE

-Valcano plot, KO effect on the KO gene.
+Volcano plot, KO effect on the KO gene.

 ## step4 and 5